ydumburs/opentok-video-api-postman-collection/README.md

 projectApiSecret = Your Video API project secret
 accountApiKey = Your Video API account API key
 accountApiSecret = Your Video API account secret
 jti = Set jti to a unique identifier for the JWT token.
 This is optional.
-See the [JSON web token spec](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.7) for details.
+(Ref.
+[JSON web token spec](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.7))
 5. Make sure you select the environment on the top-right dropdown.
 It's ready to run, expand the imported collection on the left pane and try running any REST API request.

 # How the pre-request script works